imtiyaz-hirani/job_portal_backend/README.md

 # job_portal_backend

-This is backend application for job portal
+This is backend application for job portal.

+Configired for github action for autobuild